5 MINUTE READ

 Boots – your feet will swell during the flight and you’ll never get them back on.

-Socks with holes in them – you’ll thank me when you have to remove your shoes to go through the security scanner.
+Socks with no holes – you’ll thank me when you have to remove your shoes to go through the security scanner.

 Underwear with Diamonte Bits (that includes you too boys) you’ll set off the scanner and set yourself up for a thorough frisking.